Hussein, King of Hejaz: The Arab Revolt proper, June 1916 to October 1918

 In the Battle of Mecca, there ensued over a month of bloody street fighting between the out-numbered, but far better armed Ottoman troops and Hussein's tribesmen.
 Indiscriminate Ottoman artillery fire, set fire to the veil covering the Kaaba and turned out to be a potent propaganda weapon for the Hashemites, who portrayed the Ottomans as desecrating Islam's most holy site.
 Hashemite forces in Mecca were joined by Egyptian troops sent by the British, who provided much needed artillery support, and took Mecca on 9 July 1916.
+Ottoman record indicate their forces lacked ammunition, and could not be resupplied which contributed to the collapse of their resistance rather than purely battlefield defeated.
 Also on 10 June, another of Hussein's sons, the Emir Abdullah, attacked Ta'if, a hill station near Mecca, which after an initial repulse settled down into a siege.
 With the British-Egyptian artillery support, Abdullah took Ta'if on 22 September 1916.
+Ottoman sources show that the garrison held out over three months under siege conditions, but shortages of artillery shells and food made continued defense impossible.
+The availability of British supplied artillery to Abdullah was decisive.